guestdaniel/GuestOxenham2022/README.md

 # Docker instructions

 Docker is our recommended solution for replicating the results from [Guest and Oxenham (2021)](link to paper).
 If you are unfamiliar with Docker, you may want to [orient yourself](https://docs.docker.com/get-started/).
-The Docker image associated with this repository will allow you to start up a containerized Ubuntu environment with Python and R, all packages needed to replicate our paper pre-installed, and a copy of this repository.
-Inside this environment, which is separated from the rest of your system, you can replicate the results of our paper with a single command.
+The Docker image associated with this repository will allow you to start up a Linux container with Python and R, all required packages/programs, and a copy of this repository.
+Inside this environment, which is sandboxed from the rest of your system, you can replicate the results of our paper with a single command.
 When you are done with this process and leave the environment, the environment will clean itself up and stop consuming system resources.
-The major advantage of using Docker in this way is that you do not have to install Python or R yourself and the versions of Python and R inside the Docker image will not interfere with any existing versions you have on your computer.
+The major advantage of using Docker in this way is that you do not have to install Python, R, or any other programs yourself.

 To get started, make sure you have [Docker installed](https://docs.docker.com/get-docker/).
 Then, follow the instructions below.
 The instructions below are written for command line interface (such as PowerShell and Terminal) but equivalent commands likely exist in graphical user interface versions of the Docker software.